Career & Experience

 Explore unique employment opportunities both on campus and in the community.
 Participants must complete at least one networking event.
 A complete list of acceptable networking events will be provided to ICPD participants when they register for the program.
 Some examples include:

 All international student participants must complete one immigration information session in order to successfully meet this component.
-Domestic participants can replace this requirement with another networking or Career Services event with the program coordinator’s permission.
+Domestic participants can replace this requirement with another networking or Career Development event with the program coordinator’s permission.

 UBC’s Okanagan campus is situated on the territory of the Syilx Okanagan Nation